 The Council's Allocations Trigger Policy (Appendix J) states the Council will review sector allocations upon completion of a stock assessment.
-In addition, recreational landings estimates have been revised to adopt the new FES methodology (described in Section 1.6).
+In addition, recreational landings estimates have been revised to adopt the new MRIP-FES methodology (described in Section 1.6).
 This action allows the Council to consider how to allocate the total ACL between the commercial and recreational sectors from 2023 onwards under the revised catch levels.

-In Amendment 18B (2012), the Council chose to divide the commercial annual catch limit between two gear sectors: 25% is allocated to the hook and line sector and 75% to the longline sector.
-Such an allocation restored access to the resource for hook-and-line fishermen to proportions observed prior to 2006, and during periods when they have historically harvested golden tilefish (late summer to early fall).
-It was noted that, if the hook-and-line component regularly reached its ACL in the future, the Council would consider increasing the allocation.
-The Council chose not to consider changes to the current allocation between these two gear sectors.
+In Amendment 18B to the Snapper Grouper FMP (2013a), the Council chose to divide the commercial ACL between two gear sectors: 25% is allocated to the hook and line sector and 75% to the longline sector.
+The commercial gear allocation restored access to the resource for hook-and-line fishermen to proportions observed prior to 2006, and during periods when they had historically harvested golden tilefish (late summer to early fall).
+It was noted that, if the hook-and-line component regularly reached its ACL in the future, the Council would consider increasing the allocation to that component.
+The Council chose not to consider changes to the current allocation between these two gear sectors in this amendment since the hook-and-line component has not regularly reached its ACL since the allocation was established.

-In Amendment 52, the Council is only considering two allocation scenarios for the recreational and commercial sectors golden tilefish.
+In Amendment 52 to the Snapper Grouper FMP, the Council is only considering two allocation alternatives for the golden tilefish recreational and commercial sectors.
 The update to the recreational landings stream did not substantially change the historical landings ratio between sectors.
-The current allocations for the recreational and commercial sectors are 3% and 97%, respectively.
-For These allocation percentages were based on applying the formula of sector annual catch limit = ((mean landings 2006-2008)\0.5)) + ((mean landings 1986-2008)\0.5) to the landings dataset used in Snapper Grouper Amendment 17B that included recreational estimates from the Marine Recreational Information Program's Coastal Household Telephone Survey.
-Applying the same allocation method to data used in SEDAR 66, including recreational FES data where applicable, would result in allocations of 96.70% and 3.30% for the commercial and recreational sectors, respectively.
-The difference between the proposed 2023 ACL for the commercial sector compared to average landings (2017-2021) shows an average annual increase of 32,562 (lbs gw) for the commercial longline component and an average annual increase of 12,877 (lbs gw) for the commercial hook and line component.
-The commercial sector proposed 2023 ACL would, however, increase by 88,905 lbs gw.
-The recreational sector proposed 2023 ACL would increase by 233 fish as compared to the present ACL.

-The incorporation of the new MRIP-FES data for golden tilefish did not result in a large change in estimated landings from the recreational sector with the percentages shifting up in annual catch from 3% to 3.3%.
-The recreational sector accounts for a small, constant portion of the golden tilefish harvest considering the distance from shore and depth where the fishery operates, and these fish are caught.
-The Council, considering this determined that there is no need for a large recreational allocation and views this allocation as reasonably calculated to promote conservation and fair and equitable between the sectors.
-In this amendment, the Council is only considering two allocation scenarios for the recreational and commercial sectors golden tilefish.
-The update to the recreational landings stream did not substantially change the historical landings ratio between sectors.
-The fishery has historically been primarily a commercial fishery, and regulations have been imposed on both sectors to manage to the sector allocations.
-This has resulted in a less immediate need to expand the number of years used in the analyses or the immediate need to use more recent data.
+The current allocations (Alternative 1 No Action) for the recreational and commercial sectors are 3% and 97%, respectively.
+These allocation percentages were based on applying the formula: sector annual catch limit = ((mean landings 2006-2008)0.5)) + ((mean landings 1986-2008)0.5) to the landings dataset used in Snapper Grouper Amendment 17B (SAFMC 2010b) that included recreational estimates from MRIP-CHTS.
+Applying the same allocation method using MRIP-FES data would result in allocations of 96.70% and 3.30% for the commercial and recreational sectors, respectively (Preferred Alternative 2).
+The incorporation of the new MRIP-FES data for golden tilefish did not result in a large change in estimated landings from the recreational sector with the percentages shifting up in annual catch from 3% to 3.30%.
+The fishery for golden tilefish has historically been primarily commercial, and regulations have been imposed on both sectors to manage to the sector allocations.
+This has resulted in no immediate need to expand the number of years used in the allocation formula.

 Under Alternative 1 (No Action), sector allocations would remain at 97% of the ACL for the total commercial sector and 3% for the recreational sector.
-Preferred Alternative 2 would shift 0.3 percent to the recreational sector.
-Because the difference between percentages for Alternative 1 (No Action), and Preferred Alternative 2 differ little, biological effects between alternatives are not expected to differ substantially.
+Preferred Alternative 2 would shift 0.3% to the recreational sector.
+Because the difference between percentages for Alternative 1 (No Action), and Preferred Alternative 2 is so small, biological effects between alternatives are not expected to differ.

 Allocations that allow for more fish to be landed can result in increased positive social and economic effects.
 For the commercial sector the highest economic and social benefits result from Alternative 1 (No Action).
 For the recreational sector the highest economic and social benefits result from Preferred Alternative 2.